taazarel/Voheim/npc/Voei.md

 ## Machnations
 Anything he can think of to get ahead.
 From bribery, to hard-work and politics.
 Hard-work is the last resort though...
 # Appearance, Personality & Background
 Human wizard.
 21 years old.
-Demiboy
+Demiboy.
+Dark hair swooped to the side.
+Warm eyes and pronounced eyebrows.

+Straight.
+Boastful > Hardworking.

+From a well-off village with his brother [[Hrouei]], uses politics to be welcome in [[Sinea]].